Advertise with Jordan Publishing

-Eoin O'Shea explains the new UK Bribery Act 2010 in detail and provides practical guidance on critical issues for businesses.
-Ensure you are aware of the latest corporate anti bribery and corruption requirements.
+Eoin O'Shea explains the new UK Bribery Act 2010 in detail and provides practical guidance on critical issues for businesses

 The Bribery Act is among the most controversial pieces of legislation of recent years.
 It creates a comprehensive scheme of bribery offences that will revolutionise courts' and prosecutors' responses to bribery at home or abroad.
 It will also force big changes to how businesses deal with bribery.